QR code payments: How is it included in a business?

 Pagos QR con paypal

-Including QR code payments for businesses
+Include QR code payments for businesses

-QR payments with bizum in stores
+QR payments with Bizum in retailers

-QR payments with WeChat Pay
+QR Payments with WeChat Pay

 QR payments with PayPal